PLM IT benchmarking: Identifying opportunities for improvement

 Prepare a meeting agenda and select a good facilitator to moderate the meeting.
 Send meeting invitations well in advance, and include some background information about the benchmark goals and survey results.
 Check out our latest agenda templates – they’ll help you craft a well-organized event!

 Make sure there’s someone in the room who can take notes, and include enough discussion time to allow people to share experiences.
 Breaks are good for networking.
-Consider organising a dinner after the event to continue the discussions and strengthen relationships.
+Consider organizing a dinner after the event to continue the discussions and strengthen relationships.

 Sometimes it’s interesting to organize focus groups.
 For example, you might want to dive deep into a topic that’s interesting to just some of your peers.
-In this case, consider visiting your partners or organising a follow-up online meeting.
+In this case, consider visiting your partners or organizing a follow-up online meeting.